NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Authentication-Plugin.md

 There is a .NET Framework based authentication plugin built in Visual Studio (and the Build Tools SKU) to support Visual Studio Team Services.
 This plugin covers the MSBuild.exe scenarios and serves as a fallback in Visual Studio.

-TBD - .NET Core based shipping strategy

-TBD - other providers
+TBD - Link to the VSTS provider.

 ## Authentication in dotnet.exe